uceewl4/AMLS_assignment23_24-SN23043574/README.md

 - Step 2: Install requirement packages for the environment:
   <p><code>pip install -r requirements.txt</code></p>

 Two projects are provided under this Github link.
 The first one is a project with only models but not provided dataset.
 The second one is a backup project with both raw dataset and preprocessed dataset provided.
-Other materials are also provided for video demonstration, latex report zip and pdf, experimental result and literature review.

 **<font color=red>**Notice:** There are no difference in other codes of these two datasets.If you want to check code validation for the dataset part, you can use the first one.
 However, it's suggested to use backup project if you want to check model implementation because it may take long time for you to generate preprocessed data due to the large size of task A and B.</font>**